Interschools General Info

 All school students must compete in the same Regional Championships.

-For individuals that do not compete at the Regional Level, and join the competition for the first time at the NSW State Championships (in cross country, and/or Slopestyle for example), the school will be invoiced for their registration fees.
+For individuals that do not compete at the Regional Level, and join the competition for the first time at the States Championships (in cross country, and/or Slopestyle for example), the school will be invoiced for their registration fees.

-In 2018, Race entry fees are $47 per race, per competitor at each Championships.
+In 2020, Race entry fees are $50 per discipline, per competitor at each Championships.

 Schools need to register for the online entry system only once.
 If you are a new school, you can register the school at the above link.